FelipeMezzarana/Linkfire_data_engineer_task/README.md

 ### Report

-To generate reports from the queries described above, I created the Python program "output_report.py".
-This program basically run all the queries and with the results generates two formatted txt files in the folder "Linkfire_data_engineer_task/reports":
+To generate reports from the queries described above, I created the Python program [output_report.py](output_report.py).
+This program basically run all the queries and with the results generates two formatted txt files [here](reports):
 + null_values_report
 + invalid_data_report